Posted March 15, 2018, 8:24 p.m.

 Boris Newtown Social Club Sydney, AUS May 29, 2015 And then there was Boris.
 The Japanese unikum named after a Melvins song.
 Cue labels that span the spectrum from “doom metal,” “My Bloody Valentine-style dream pop,” and “experimental” via “psychedelic,” “post-modern,” and “citation-heavy rock.”
 Add smoke machines, a ... read more

 Posted May 10, 2015, 2:18 p.m.

-Fuckface Unstoppable Manning Bar Sydney, AUS May 7, 2015 It’s about 6 years ago and I am sitting on the balcony of a stilted house right by Cambodia’s Tonlé Sap, an enormous river / lake system, whose flow changes direction twice a year.
-Heavily affected by Golden Muscle Liquor, ... read more
+Fuckface Unstoppable Manning Bar Sydney, AUS May 7, 2015 Not far from Cambodia’s Tonlé Sap, an enormous river / lake system, whose flow changes direction twice a year, I am heavily affected by Golden Muscle Liquor, which was shared the night before with locals at a Cold Noodle restaurant. ... read more

 Posted March 31, 2015, 4:16 p.m.

 Mastodon Big Top Luna Park Sydney, AUS March 28, 2015 The red volcanic soil in the surrounding region of the city of Tequila is particularly well suited to the growing of the blue agave – and the juice of the algave was what heralded a balmy Saturday evening.
 While ... read more